Grants from other organisations

 - free rehabilitation training

 Your local authority may also have a hardship scheme to help people on low incomes afford everyday household items.
 You should contact them directly to find out their qualifying criteria and how much money is available, since it varies between local authorities.
-The Children's Society has an online directory of available local welfare schemes across the UK you can use to check.
+You can search for your local welfare scheme on the Child Poverty Action Group website.

 If you live in: